2016 Public History Internships

-This 10- week program is designed to expose interns to all aspects of public history in a small to mid-sized institution.
-Interns will have the opportunity to explore the variety of positions within the Society, and work with different departments to gain a better understanding of all of the elements that work together to make up the Historical Society.
-Interns will work in education, collections care and management, development, marketing, and administrative capacities, spending approximately two weeks within each discipline, working on meaningful small-scale projects and assisting staff members as necessary.
-At the end of the internship experience, interns will have the opportunity to present a paper documenting his or her experience to members of the staff, board members, and volunteers.
+The General Public History Internship is designed to expose students to all aspects of public history in a small sized museum institution setting.
+This 10- week program is designed give an intern the opportunity to explore the variety of duties assigned to the different positions within the Society.
+Interns will work with different departments and staff personnel to gain a better understanding of all of the elements that work together to make up the Historical Society.
+Interns will work in education, collections care and management, development, marketing, and administrative capacities, spending approximately two weeks within each discipline, working on meaningful small-scale projects and assisting as necessary.
+At the end of the internship, interns are expected to present a paper documenting their experience in a public forum to members of the staff, board members, and volunteers.

 The Lewes Historical Society is an Equal Opportunity Employer and does not discriminate in regard to age, sex, race, creed, national origin, disability, handicap, sexual orientation, or political affiliation.